zoharl3/output_viewer/README.md

 Motivation.
 I used to write Maya and Matlab plugins.
 When they crashed, I would lose my logging output.
 Also, at times they are buggy and won't output.

-I wrote a viewer purely in python that receives and output messages.
+I wrote a viewer purely in python that receives and outputs messages.

 - `output_viewer.py`